Situation of self

 LATEST Research journeys

-I'm currently working on an Indigenous speculative fiction novel in which Indigenous knowledges are highlighted to demonstrate cultural teachings of science, technology, engineering, arts, and mathematics.
+I'm currently working on an Indigenous speculative fiction novel in which Anishinaabe Star People and knowledges are highlighted to demonstrate cultural teachings of science, technology, engineering, arts, and mathematics.

 "While I’m not a mathematician or a scientist, I have a great love and respect for these fields and am incorporating elements from them into my novel.
 The STEAM fields (science, technology, engineering, arts and mathematics) have always been part of Indigenous culture, although the knowledge may look different from a Western perspective.
 Making connections and Indigenizing these concepts is part of my ongoing work with story."